softwareQinc/qpp/README.md

 qpp
 ===

-This is a heared-only (template-based) C++11 quantum computing library, and it is work in progress.
+This is a header-only (template-based) C++11 quantum computing library, and it is work in progress.

 If anyone else is interesting in contributing please let me known at vgheorgh@gmail.com for more details.
 There is still a lot of work left to be done, and I can provide you with more details about what I have in mind.
 If you are interested in contributing, you need to have a decent knowledge of C++ (preferably C++11), including templates and STL, a basic knowledge of quantum computing and linear algebra, and some experience with Eigen linear algebra library http://eigen.tuxfamily.org/ (although this is not mandatory, but it is highly desirable).